-2. Fewer crowds.
-Alaska port cities, particularly Ketchikan and Juneau, are positively choked with people in the high-season months of June through August.
-Visiting in late April or early May provides a breath of fresh air for those wanting to walk down the local sidewalks without bumping into people right and left.
-Popular attractions and sights like Mendenhall Glacier or whale-watching cruises will be less crowded as well, leaving you more space to ogle at these wonders of nature.
-Most families hesitate to travel before the final days of school, so if cruising with kids is not your preferred way to see Alaska, early in the season is probably the best.
+Alaska's port cities, particularly Ketchikan and Juneau, are positively brimming with tourists during the high-season months of June through August.
+Visiting in late April or early May provides a breath of fresh air for those wanting to walk down the local sidewalks without bumping shoulders right and left.
+Popular attractions and sights like Mendenhall Glacier or whale watching cruises will be less crowded as well, offering you more space and privacy as you ogle at these wonders of nature.
+Most families hesitate to travel before the final days of school, so if you'll be cruising sans kids, it's best to go early.

-3. Cheaper land stays and plays.
 Planning to explore independently before or after your cruise?
-Early-season deals around Alaska abound, covering everything from Alaska Railroad tickets to overnight accommodations at many hotels and lodges.
-An exellent purchase before your trip is the Alaska TourSaver book, a coupon booklet filled with 2-for-1 deals across the state.
+Early-season deals around Alaska abound, covering everything from Alaska Railroad tickets to accommodations at hotels and lodges.
+Be sure to snag an Alaska TourSaver book before your trip.
+It's a coupon booklet filled with deals across the state.